 - 1 tablespoon rosemary or thyme finely chopped

 - 100 g (3.5oz/ 1¼ cups) comté, mimoulette or cheddar cheese grated

 - 340 ml (12oz/ 1.4 cups) buttermilk* (or milk with 2 tablespoon lemon juice) SEE NOTES

 - 1 cob fresh corn kernels (or small tin sweetcorn)

-First, prepare the topping by frying the red onion and pepper in one tablespoon of the olive oil for about 10 minutes over a medium heat until translucent (not browned).
+- Prepare the topping: fry the red onion and pepper in one tablespoon of the olive oil for about 10 minutes over a medium heat until translucent (not browned).
 Preheat the oven to 200°C/180°C fan/400°F/Gas 6.

-Grease a cake tin with the other tablespoon of olive oil and pour in the batter.
+- Oil a 24cm cake tin with the other tablespoon of olive oil and pour in the batter.
 Bake for about 15 minutes or until lightly browned.